davestewart/extension-bus/README.md

 Note that:

-- the first parameter is the passed data (can any JSON-serialisable value)
+- the first parameter is the passed data (can be any JSON-serializable value)
 - the second parameter is the `sender` context
 - handlers are scoped to their containing block (so `this` targets siblings)
-- return a value to return it to the `source` bus
+- return a value to respond to the `source` bus

 #### Handling errors

 An error state occurs if:

+- the targeted bus or tab does not exist
+- no handler paths were matched
-- a matched handler throws an error or rejects a promise
+- a matched handler errors or rejects a promise
-- no buses or handlers are matched
+- extension source code was updated but not reloaded

 Failed calls return `null`.